dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

    service or if the client only supports ``1.1``.

-   It will be ``1.5`` if the client supports ``1.5`` and either a) the client is not configured b) the client is using Firefox Accounts Sync.
+   It will be ``1.5`` if the client supports ``1.5`` and either a) the client is not configured b) the client is using Datalus Accounts Sync.

 syncStart
    Count of sync operations performed.